 This attitude continued with the booking of tour support band’s like and also the trees, Shelleyan Orphan, and Cranes, as well as with Mogwai and Interpol (among others) performing at 2004’s Curiosa concert tour.

-This trend continues to this day, with 3 of the above bands slotted to at either the 25th annual Meltdown Fest in June, or The Cure’s 40th anniversary concert in this July.
+This trend continues to this day, with 3 of the above bands slotted to at either the 25th annual Meltdown Fest in June, or The Cure’s 40th-anniversary concert, and the Pasadena Daydream Festival.

-One of the bands on the bill for the latter event that will take place in London’s Hyde park is the newly reformed Slowdive.
+One of the bands on the bill for the 2018 40th Anniversary event that took place in London’s Hyde Park was the newly reformed Slowdive.
 In a 2014 interview with Post-Punk.com, the band had stated that it was their dream to open for The Cure.
 Robert Smith has now made that dream come true.